A Heavy Traffic Theory of Matching Queues

-Recent developments in online platforms and matching markets such as ride-hailing, food delivery services, etc have led to an interest in the study of two-sided queues.
-In a two-sided queue, \textit{both} servers and customers arrive, wait until they are matched, and then immediately depart the system.
-The behaviour of two-sided queues is different from that of classical queues.
-In particular, a two-sided queue is never stable without external control.
+Recent developments in online platforms and matching markets such as ride-hailing, food delivery services, etc. have led to an interest in the study of matching queues, also referred to as two-sided queues.
+In this paper, we will use the two terms interchangeably.
+In a matching queue, \textit{both} servers and customers arrive, wait until they are matched, and then immediately depart the system.
+The behavior of matching queues is different from that of classical queues.
+In particular, a matching queue is never stable without external control.
 To see this, note that if the arrival rates on the two sides don't match, the system is clearly unstable.
-But when the rates match, it is analogous to a symmetric random walk on a line, which is null-recurrent \cite{varma2019throughput}.
-Therefore, two-sided queues have to be always studied under an external control that modulates the arrival rates in a \textit{state-dependent} manner with levers such as prices in online platforms.
-In contrast to a large amount of literature on classical queues, there is comparatively very little work on two-sided queues.
+But when the rates match, it is analogous to a symmetric random walk on a line, which is null-recurrent as discussed by \citet{sushil_blockchain}.
+Therefore, matching queues have to be always studied under an external control that modulates the arrival rates in a \textit{state-dependent} manner with levers such as prices in online platforms.
+In contrast to a large amount of literature on classical queues, there is comparatively very little work on matching queues.

-Analogous to classical queues, except in special cases, it is hard to obtain the exact stationary distribution of queue length in a two-sided queue.
-The goal of this paper is to develop a heavy-traffic theory of two-sided queues, that will enable us to completely characterize the queueing behaviour in an appropriately defined asymptotic regime.
-However, unlike in classical queues, there is no natural notion of `heavy-traffic' here, and we overcome this challenge as follows.
+The goal of this paper is to develop a heavy-traffic theory of matching queues, that will enable us to completely characterize the queueing behavior in an appropriately defined asymptotic regime.
+Analogous to classical queues, except in special cases, it is hard to obtain the exact stationary distribution of queue length (when it exists) in a matching queue.
+Further difficulties arise exclusively in the case of matching queues.
+We point out two of them here.
+First, as discussed in the previous paragraph, a matching queue is naturally unstable.
+Due to this difficulty, most of the previous work involving matching queues either characterizes the transient behavior as done by \citet{matchingqueues, dynamictypematchinghu}, or considers a simplified model as done by \citet{caldentey2009fcfs, adan2012exact}.
+We overcome this challenge by considering state-dependent arrivals which results in a stable system.
+Secondly, there is no natural notion of `heavy traffic' here.
+To quote from \citet{matchingqueues}, ``As there are no processing resources, there is no obvious notion of heavy traffic''.
+We overcome this challenge as follows.